 Graduate and Pre-professional School Advisors

-As part of University Career Services, the Office of Pre-Professional and Pre-Graduate Advising provides advising for students considering graduate school, pre-law, or pre-health careers.
+As part of University Career Services, the Office of Pre-Professional and Pre-Graduate Advising provides advising for students considering law school and graduate degrees in areas other than healthcare.
 Visit their website for more information about entrance requirements, exams, and prerequisite courses for various programs.